What Is The SESS?

 - On-campus Recruitment

 Engineering employers recruit on campus in September and in January.
 Employers can start hiring in September for jobs that begin the following summer!
 Campus Career Expo, the largest multi-discipline career fair on campus, happens the third Wednesday of September.
 Many Engineering employers will be at Expo, so be sure to go to this event.Watch the SECC calendar of events for employer information sessions which usually take place in September and January.
 Attend these sessions to meet with recruiters, learn more about companies and find out what employment opportunities are out there.

 - Your Resume – Make it work for you

 Your resume is one of your first opportunities to market yourself to employers.
 Get involved on campus and in your community by becoming a member of the SESS, volunteering, attending conferences and participating in a variety of activities.
-This will help build your resume and help set you apart from other students who are applying for the same jobs as you are.
+This will help you build transferable skills that you can market on your resume and set you apart from other students who are applying for the same jobs as you are.
 Remember, employers hire from multiple universities, so you want your resume to stand out!
 Consider attending a ResumeTalk session at the SECC to have someone look over your resume and cover letter.

 Do you have limited work experience?
-Participate in the Engineering Professional Internship Program (EPIP) to gain 8, 12 or 16 months of professional engineering work experience.
-EPIP is a great way to get work experience in the engineering industry, earn a competitive salary, build your resume and gain credit hours towards your P.Eng designation.
-Students may apply between their third and forth year of study.
-Check the College of Engineering website for details on EPIP and important deadlines.
+Participate in the Engineering Professional Internship Program to gain 8, 12 or 16 months of professional engineering work experience.
+Taking on an internship is a great way to get work experience in the engineering industry, earn a competitive salary, build your resume and gain credit hours towards your P.Eng designation.
+Students may apply in Term 2 of their second year.
+Check out the internship website for details and important dates.